MsCrypto22/INST377-Final-Project/README.md

-# Astro Insights 🌌
+# Cosmic Insights 🌌
 **Personalized, Reliable, and Visually Appealing Horoscope Application**

 ## Overview
-Astro Insights is a modern horoscope application designed to provide astrology enthusiasts with reliable, up-to-date daily horoscopes and compatibility insights.
+Cosmic Insights is a modern horoscope application designed to provide astrology enthusiasts with reliable, up-to-date daily horoscopes and compatibility insights.
 By leveraging the Aztro API and integrating user preferences through Supabase, this app delivers a tailored and intuitive experience, free from clutter and distractions.

 ---